Emergency Online Safety Action Plan

 Makes you feel scared, trapped, or unsafe

-If something makes you feel anxious or pressured, it is serious enough to act.
+If something online makes you feel anxious, pressured, frightened, or trapped, it matters.

 The Three Golden Rules